librity/gympoint_front_end_web/README.md

 - [ ] Add plan.symbol emoji input in the New/EditPlan forms;
 - [ ] Add plan.symbol svg input in the New/EditPlan forms, and modify API accordingly;
 - [x] Merge auth & user store modules;
-- [ ] Combine the New & Edit Forms into a single re-usable component;
+- [x] Combine the New & Edit Forms into a single re-usable components;
 - [ ] Use [react-datepicker](https://github.com/Hacker0x01/react-datepicker/) for the date inputs;
 - [ ] Cover every nook&cranny with test suites;